Who Qualifies for CTA’s Assistance:

 Taxpayer Situations where we CANNOT prepare your return:

 Our volunteers are only trained and certified to prepare certain types of tax returns.
-If you have the following situation, your tax return is out of the scope of our program (Out of scope means we are not allowed to prepare tax returns with this situations because our volunteers are not trained or certified on these complicated tax topics).
-If you have any questions or need additional clarification please email us firstname.lastname@example.org or you can call us at 202-547-7773.
+If you have the following situation, your tax return is out of the scope of our program (Out of scope means we are not allowed to prepare a tax return if the taxpayer has a certain source of income or personal circumstance because our volunteers are not trained or certified to assist taxpayers with the source or income of personal circumstance).

 Types of Income which are out of scope (we cannot prepare your return if you have any of these types of income)

-- Cancelled Debt (Form 1099-C or 1099-A); unless it was cancelled personal credit card debt, there was no interest, and you were not insolvent at the time the debt was cancelled.
+- Cancelled Debt (Form 1099-C or 1099-A); we cannot prepare a return with one of these forms UNLESS it was cancelled debt on your principal residence OR it was cancelled personal credit card debt AND there was no interest AND you were not insolvent at the time the debt was cancelled.
+For more information see: insolvency_worksheet.pdf (irs.gov) and https://www.irs.gov/pub/irs-pdf/p4681.pdf

-- Savings Bond if savings bond interest accrues each year
+- Savings Bond we cannot prepare the return if the savings bond interest accrues each year

 - The following types of Capital Gains/Investment Income: